This page is designed to answer the following questions:

 Some examples of security measures at your workplace could be:

-- all visitors to report to reception, sign the visitors book and be issued with an ID badge
+- All visitors to report to reception, sign the visitor’s book and be issued an ID badge

-- paper-based confidential information to be stored in locked cabinets/behind locked doors
+- Paper-based confidential information is to be stored in locked cabinets/behind locked doors

-- digital-based confidential information to be stored on secure computers with latest antivirus software and behind a firewall
+- Digital-based confidential information is to be stored on secure computers with the latest antivirus software and behind a firewall

-- only authorised persons to access confidential information e.g. keyholders (paper) or using a password (digital)
+- Only authorised persons to access confidential information (e.g. keyholders -paper-based systems or using a password – digital-based systems)

-- all staff to have a DBS check before commencing employment
+- All staff are to have a DBS check before commencing employment